David Freitas: Los Angeles Dodgers

 On January 5, 2023, Freitas signed a minor league contract with the Los Angeles Dodgers organization.
+He played in 29 games for the Triple-A Oklahoma City Dodgers, batting .295 with five homers and 26 RBI.
+Freitas elected free agency following the season on November 6.

 Personal life

 Freitas grew up a fan of the Athletics.
-David married his college sweetheart Kacee Freitas in 2013.
-They have a son named Owen who was born in 2015.
+David married his college sweetheart in 2013.
+They have two sons and reside in Wilton, California.